y2q-actionman/cl-aws-custom-runtime-test/README.md

 Pros: You can share runtimes with other AWS-lambda functions.
 Cons: Slower Startup.
 AWS-lambda function codes must `load` it.

+- Use ql-bundle

+(TODO: make a new example)

 # Known problems